APPLICATION PROCESS - Please submit a cover letter and resume for this position when applying.

 ABOUT YOUTHCARE: YouthCare works to end youth homelessness and to ensure that young people are valued for who they are and empowered to achieve their potential.
 Founded in 1974, YouthCare was one of the first programs to serve runaway and homeless youth on the West Coast.
 The goal was to help young people find safety today, and build a future for tomorrow.
 Over four decades, we’ve defined best practices and developed programs that are a national standard for excellence.
 Using a youth-centered approach, we ensure that young people experiencing homelessness ages 12-24 have the hope, skills, and confidence to gain long-term stability.

-Maintain a flexible work schedule (filling shifts on some weekends, early and/or late hours) and must be willing to be cross-trained in providing support with shift coverage in on-call basis for the program and the agency, as required by individual program needs.
-Serve as a resource and support to other program staff when Program Manager is unavailable.
+Maintains a flexible work schedule (filling shifts on some weekends, early and/or late hours) and must be willing to be cross-trained in providing support with shift coverage in on-call basis for the program and the agency, as required by individual program needs.

-Work collaboratively with other YouthCare programs, families, school district professionals, DCFS/DLR personnel, staff from other agencies, etc. This position requires that you assist, support and communicate with Career Coordinator in engaging young people in participating on developing and following individualize education, employment and life skill plans and activities.
+Work collaboratively with other YouthCare programs, families, school district professionals, DCFS/DLR personnel, staff from other agencies, etc. This position requires that you assist, support and communicate with other Casa staff in engaging young people in participating on developing and following individualize education, employment and life skill plans and activities.

 This job description is not intended to cover every aspect of your job at YouthCare.
 We are a team that works together to meet the needs of our clients and every member of the team is expected to pitch in and help even beyond the specific responsibilities listed in this description.

-2 or more years of experience successfully working with vulnerable young people or young people in a crisis, during outreach efforts or in a housing setting.
+1 year of experience successfully working with at-risk-young people or young adults in a crisis, during outreach efforts or in residential setting.

 Course work, experience, or training in child or human development, chemical dependency, mental illness, group dynamics, residential treatment, or related experience highly preferred.

 CONDITIONS OF EMPLOYMENT: